This article was updated on 5 June 2020.

 4. Spouses of Malaysian citizens

-Many of you may think that this is the easiest way of getting residency in Malaysia, although we beg to differ.
+Many of you may think that this is the easiest way of getting immigrating to Malaysia, although we beg to differ.
 If you are married to a Malaysian citizen, you are required to stay here for at least 10 years to be a potential PR candidate.
 Your prior stay of 10 years should be under a long-term visit pass and you will need a good standing Malaysian citizen to sponsor your application.

 5. Point-based system